Cleveland family faces eviction but say landlord is at fault

 The hole now appears to be covered in thick black mold which has grown through out the house.

-Tim Shaw says he believes that the Davis's intentionally or negligently broke a faucet valve in the bathroom which is the cause for the mold, leaks and hole.
+Tim Shaw says he believes that the Davis' intentionally or negligently broke a faucet valve in the bathroom which is the cause for the mold, leaks and hole.

 Shaw says he sent his contractor to take care of the problems several times after the March incident.